doneholmes/nuget-package-scanner/README.md

    - **Minor Release Behind** - The number of *minor* releases behind the referenced package is from the **Latest Release**.
 This will only be calculated if the packages have the same *major* version
    - **Patch Release Behind** - The number of *patch* releases behind the referenced package is from the **Latest Release**.
 This will only be calculated if the packages have the same *major* version and *minor* version
    - **Available Version Count** - The total number of versions of the package that are published to the Nuget Server.

+## Basic Application Flow

+1. Search the specified Github org for all Nuget server configurations (*nuget.config*) to detect and additional Nuget Server sources.(Nuget.org will be included by default)
+1. Search the specified Github org for all .Net Core and .Net Framework project configurations that contain refrences to Nuget package dependencies.
+1. Cycle through each Nuget Package discovered
+    1. Cycle through each Nuget Server (preferring nuget.org) to find where the package lives
+    1. Use the appropriate Nuget Server to fetch registration information for the package
+1. Generate and save CSV

 ## Why did you write your own github client?